 We started our Total Money Makeover with $74,600 in debt, not including our house.
-We were young and didn’t know much about money.
+Like most couples just starting out, we were young and didn’t know much about money.
 We would buy things and finance them because that’s what everyone else did.
 We owed money on a car, a truck, an acre and a half of land we eventually wanted to build on, a mattress and some other random stuff on credit cards.

 We quickly completed the first baby step and saved up $1000 for an emergency fund.